panCtrlV/bigDataStat-book/chapter_3/virtual_machine_cluster.md

 ssh panc@localhost -p 22222
 ```

-where `panc` is the username of the account for Ubuntu and `-p 22222` pass the forwarded port number as an argument.
+where `panc` is the username of the account for Ubuntu and the option `-p 22222` pass the forwarded port number as an argument.

 ```
 The authenticity of host '[localhost]:22222 ([127.0.0.1]:22222)' can't be established.